 ARE YOU SEEING THE GRIFT OF THE GUIDEPOST SOLUTIONS REPORT?

-In other words, some things don’t make sense only because you do not understand the REAL goal of the people who are doing these things that don’t make sense.
+In other words, some things don’t make sense only because you do not understand the REAL goal here.
 When you see the real goal, things start to make sense.

-The Guidepost Report does not make any sense in pursuit of making sense of the SBC issues with sexual abuse.
-It makes A TON of sense when it comes to settling political scores in the SBC and making certain high profile people very rich.
+The Guidepost Report does not make any sense regarding the SBC issues with sexual abuse, whether that’s defining wrongful conduct that is not criminal or calling the police when criminal conduct occurs.
+However, it makes A TON of sense when it comes to settling political scores in the SBC and making certain high-profile people very rich.

 That is the grift.